the defectiveness of the argument for the finality of the discovery of

 the remains of Nicolaus Copernicus.

-Results and interpretation of historical, archaeological,
+Results and interpretation of genealogical, historical and genetic

 Click the title to download the file (949 KB pdf).